alphagov/govuk-design-system/src/patterns/passwords/index.md

 - avoid password reset questions
 - avoid password reminders

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If you include instructions or a link to help users reset their password, make sure to place them consistently on the page.
+Also make sure any password reset links always perform the same action across each page.
+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ### Send a link to trigger password resets

 You should never send passwords by email because it’s not a secure channel.